 We would advise any member who runs into financial difficulty or is expecting a significant change in financial circumstances to come and talk to us.
-Your credit union is more than prepared to assist you with a payment plan that will suit your new circumstances.
-This may involve a change in the repayment amount, spreading the loan over a longer term or clearing some or all of the loan with your savings.
+Your credit union is more than happy to assist you with a payment plan that will suit your new circumstances.
+This may involve a change in the repayment amount, spreading the loan over a longer term or clearing some or all the loan with your savings.
+However, any successful loan restructure will only work where the member engages fully with us and makes the agreed repayments.